KevinKusiak/AcuteIS/README.md

 - Time from design to launch to create a secure application
 - Number of applications that meet or exceed compliance requirements
 - Number of bugs in code that reach production

+This project was initially made as a fork of the Kicom anti-virus and distributed as closed source.